On this page

 Only essential sectors in the Cross Border Travel Direction are required to have approval by the Department of Health and Wellbeing (SA Health) about their workplace risk mitigation plan.

 A pre-approval process is now in place for travellers wishing to enter South Australia.
 The Cross Border Travel Registration should speed up the border crossing process and provide certainty for people who want to enter SA.

-If you are planning travel to South Australia, aim to complete the Cross Border Travel Registration at least three days before you leave, regardless of where your travel begins.
+If you are planning travel to South Australia, aim to complete the Cross Border Travel Registration at least fourteen days before you leave, regardless of where your travel begins.